vaishakp/waveformtools/docs/source/waveformtools.rst

 Waveforms data from NR simulations are routinely described in terms of modes, from expansion in a spectral basis on spherical surfaces.
 In gravitational wave physics, one is mainly conerned with the Weyl scalar component $`r\Psi_4/M`$ and the strain $`r h/M`$.

 The `modes_array' class provides a container for holding modes data of such spectral expansions of any spin weight, and carrying out various transformations on them.
-Some of the main features/capabilities are:
+Some of the basic features/capabilities are:

 1. Time domain integration and differentiation using Fixed frequency integration.
 Integrate e.g. $`\Psi_4`$ twice to obtain the strain $`h`$.
 2. Convenient access of modes data using (l, m) notation.
+E.g. wf(2, 2) is used to access the (l=2, m=2) mode time series.
 3. Data output to custom simple data format (explained below) called "gen".
 4. Automatically load strain $`h`$ or $`\Psi_4`$ modes data from various catalogues, given the source file path.
 	1. RIT